JordanSpencerWu/jordan-wu-deprecated-2/src/books/2020/purple-cow.md

 The cow is so rare because people are afraid.

-we face two choices: to be invisible, anonymous, uncriticized, and safe, or to take a chance at greatness, uniqueness, and the Cow.
+We face two choices: to be invisible, anonymous, uncriticized, and safe, or to take a chance at greatness, uniqueness, and the Cow.

 Being safe is risky.

-find the market niche first, and then make the remarkable product.
+Find the market niche first, and then make the remarkable product.

 The path to lifetime job security is to be remarkable.